Volodymyr-Korolevych/try-it-nuxt-content/README.md

 Tri-It components add capability to evaluate/run JavaScript (or HTML) snippet just in place, or in full screen mode.

-The components are used inside markdown content and do not violate style of markdown text and formatting.
-They look as usual vue components inside markdown.
+The components are used inside the markdown content and do not violate the style of markdown text and formatting.
+They look like regular vue components within a markdown (for writers), and like editable and executable code snippets for readers.

 ### Dependencies